DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 ## Train and evaluate Agent
 To to it lets deep into the code
+* this code take from the original repo pyRDDLGym_jax
 ```
 import pyRDDLGym
 from pyRDDLGym_jax.core.planner import JaxBackpropPlanner, JaxOfflineController